 Change Start and End Points

-I’m not sure how well they might automatically decide which is the best place to joint the route.
+I’m not sure how well they might automatically decide which is the best place to join the route.
 Most navigation platforms find that difficult to do well.

 RwGPS – More General Thoughts